EATING GARLIC REMOVES XANTHELASMA

 It is true that many people who had Xanthelasma in the past, developed them again after removal.
 This is because this condition is not always a mere result of a bad lifestyle and/or bad diet, but it is predominantly a genetic condition that makes certain individuals more prone to developing Xanthelasmas, over and over again.
 There are also individuals who develop Xanthelasmas due to their poor diet and sedentary lifestyle.

 To those who have been affected by Xanthelasmas predominantly due to genetics the recurrence will be out of their control.
 However effective, low risk and inexpensive treatment is now available therefore recurrence should not stress anybody out.

-For those whose Xanthelasmas are directly related to their lipids in bloodstream an healthy lifestyle and regular exercise will prevent the Xanthomas from recurring after removal.
-In some cases it has also been shown how those individuals can literally treat their Xanthelasmas by improving their diet quality and taking on exercise.
+For those whose Xanthelasmas are directly related to their lipids in the bloodstream a healthy lifestyle and regular exercise will prevent the Xanthomas from recurring after removal.
+In some cases, it has also been shown how those individuals can literally treat their Xanthelasmas by improving their diet quality and taking on exercise.
 So these are the lucky once who have the power to control their condition and prevent the Xanthelasmas from recurring.

-Myth number 6.
-If I have Xanthelasmas I am more likely to die younger of heart related deseases
+If I have Xanthelasma I am more likely to die younger of heart-related deseases

-On the other hand should you be affected by Xanthelasmas and you have high cholesterol levels you are better off changing your lifestyle and diet.
-By lowering your cholesterol levels your Xanthelasmas may even disappear and your chances of developing heart disease and stoke will inevitably lower.
+, On the other hand, should you be affected by Xanthelasmas and you have high cholesterol levels you are better off changing your lifestyle and diet.
+By lowering your cholesterol levels your Xanthelasmas may even disappear and your chances of developing heart disease and stroke will inevitably lower.